omgnetwork/elixir-omg/docs/deployment_configuration.md

 - "BATCH_SIZE" - Datadog batch size for APM
 - "SYNC_THRESHOLD" - Datadog sync threshold for APM
 - "ETHEREUM_EVENTS_CHECK_INTERVAL_MS" - the frequency of HTTP requests towards the Ethereum clients and scanning for interested events.
 Should be less then average block time (10 to 20 seconds) on Ethereum mainnet.
+- "ETHEREUM_STALLED_SYNC_CHECK_INTERVAL_MS" - the interval to check for Ethereum block height increase, before being considered a stalled sync.
+Should be slightly larger than the expected block time.

 ***Erlang VM configuration***